stucco-archive/morph/src/pamflet/00-morph.md

 > Morph is hosted on [GitHub]($githuburl$).
 > Morph is currently at version $version$.
 Morph uses Scala $scala$.

+If you are already familiar with the basics of Morph, you may wish to refer to the [quick reference.](DSL+Quick+Reference.html)

 ---

 This resource is intended to be a user guide to help you learn the basics